JohanCarlsen/ast3220-projects/project-2/README.txt

 IMPORTANT NOTE:
 The programs fitting_*.py stores the needed arrays as .npy arrays.
-They are then imported into the plot_best_params.py program, and are therefore needed before running the program.
-It takes about 20 min to run each program.
+They are then imported into the plot_best_params.py program, and it is then neccessary to first compute the models for fitting Omega_b0, and then use this value when computing the best fit for N_eff.
+Uncomment the exit() in plot_best_params.py if the best value for Omega_b0 is not yet found.